furynet/gridiron/docs/get-started/state-sync.md

 # State Sync

-If you want to quickly start the node and join IRIS Hub without historical data, you can consider using the `state_sync` feature. **Note that the data directory must be empty when starting the node.**
+If you want to quickly start the node and join GRID Hub without historical data, you can consider using the `state_sync` feature. **Note that the data directory must be empty when starting the node.**

 ## Procedure